axle-h/axle-h.github.io/_posts/2018-02-26-specification-structured-testing.md

 ### Auto mocking container

-The Spec classes in xunit.spec supports the subject pattern by using an auto mocking container.
+The Spec classes in xunit.spec support the subject pattern by using an auto mocking container.
 This automatically injects dependencies as mocks into the constructor of a subject so we don't have to construct mocks or call the subject constructor directly.
 We can configure these mocks in our arrange step.
 This has the massive advantage that changing the signature of service constructors, which we should do all the time due to DI, does not automatically break tests.
 It also remove loads of boiler plate code and enables us to only be concerned with the dependent mocks of the behaviour that we're testing.
 I've used [Autofac.Extras.Moq][Autofac.Extras.Moq], an auto mock container based on Moq for the mocking bit and Autofac for the container bit.

 ## Bells and whistles

 There's some cool stuff that you can do with specification tests.
-For example, when using AutoMapper it's such a black box that it should be a requirement for you to unit test each of your profiles.
+For example, when using [AutoMapper][AutoMapper], profiles are such a black box that it should be a requirement for you to unit test each of them.
 Check out [xunit-spec-automapper][xunit-spec-automapper] which provides a specification base class configured for testing AutoMapper profiles.
 E.g. if you had an assembly with loads of profiles like this one:

 {% highlight C# %}